Butch78/green-wind/README.md

-# Green Wind
+# Green Wind - Data Engineering Project

 Green Wind is an example of a ETL tool that can extract the information from semi-structed data (JSON) to store it in a Postgres Database.
 We are then able to connect to the PostgresDB instance with a Jupyter Notebook to explore the data in the ```notebooks/battery_data_analysis.ipynb``` notebook.

+## Project Overview

+Green Wind can run on a Cloud Provider such as AWS, Azure, or GCP and can scale to handle large amounts of data.
+The endpoints of the application can be extended to display the data in a web application or mobile application.
+It can also be extend to handle streaming data from a MQTT broker, or Kafka.
+The application can also be extended to handle unstructed data such as images, video, or audio.

 This application also looks into creating a Digital Twin of a battery to identify the health of the battery and predict the remaining useful life of the battery.
 This is done in the ```notebooks/battery_data_analysis.ipynb``` notebook.
-The data is extracted from the csv files in ```data/raw/*``` The source of the Data and Data Science code is from here: https://github.com/Duvey314/austin-green-energy-predictor
+The data is extracted from the csv files in ```data/raw/*```.
+The source of the Data and Data Science code is from here: https://github.com/Duvey314/austin-green-energy-predictor

+### Real World Application

+In a real world application we could stream this data from a MQTT broker into a MySQL instance similar to [Zendesk's Solution.](https://www.infoq.com/news/2023/12/zendesk-dynamodb-mysql-s3-cost/) We could use a tool like Apache Airflow to schedule a job to extract with the data from the MySQL instance and use Apache Spark to process the data and store it store it in a Data Lake such as AWS S3.
+Then we could use a tool like AWS Glue to transform the data and store it in a Data Warehouse such as AWS Redshift for large scale analytics.

 Here is an example of some unstructered data that we will be working with, in this example you can post this data to the API endpoint ```localhost:8000/battery_data```